No product is perfect and software is no exception. Those imperfections are what makes customer support necessary and essential.

-2. Promote entrepreneurship in your team: Give your team members a rough framework to work from — and then let them use their judgment.
-See Nordstrom's guideline "Use good judgment always."
+2. Promote entrepreneurship in your team: give your team members a rough framework to work from — and then let them use their judgement.
+See Nordstrom's guideline "Use good judgement always."

-3. Never use an email inbox to receive support requests: You need a queue- based system that helps support prioritize requests that come in.
+3. Never use an email inbox to receive support requests: you need a queue-based system that helps support prioritise requests that come in.
 Otherwise, requests will slip through the cracks, or you'll risk people jumping the queue — which doesn't lead to a great experience for anyone.

 4. Provide omnichannel support.
 Everyone has a preferred method to contact support, which is why you need to accommodate customers' wishes.
 Many customers want to self-serve.
 How are your self-service options?
 Are you managing phone and email channels appropriately?
 Make sure your customer has the best of all worlds.

-9. Prepare a strategy for empowering the customer: Let's be honest: most customers do not want to call customer support.
+9. Prepare a strategy for empowering the customer: let's be honest: most customers donot want to call customer support.
 But when they do, I look for opportunities to show them how to do something themselves that they might ask support to do.
-When that happens, they say: "wow, I didn't realize I could do that in the system, thank you!"
+When that happens, they say: "wow, I didn't realise I could do that in the system, thank you!"
 Tell your customer about the latest and greatest features and help them to be successful on their own.